BrightLocal/ApiDocs/source/includes/_appendix.md

 ## Business Category IDs

 We no longer list the supported business categories here.
-We now have an [endpoint](#business-categories) which enables you to retrieve a list of categories by country.
+We now have an <a href="https://developer.brightlocal.com/docs/management-apis/k7xwhhme1hzep-business-categories">endpoint</a> which enables you to retrieve a list of categories by country.

 ## Supported Countries